-- 1. Show IoT value chain structure (device, data cloud), application areas and technologies Involved.
-(K2) - 2.
-Identify IoT sensors and technological challenges faced by IoT devices and show wireless, energy, power, and sensing modules.
-(K2) - 3.
-Associate Internet of Things with help of preparing projects designed for Raspberry Pi.
-(K2) - 4.
-Generalize the send, receive and manage data through cloud tools.
-(K2) - 5.
-Predict the security threats, attacks and malicious code.
-(K3)
+- 1. Understanding of IoT value chain structure (device, data cloud), application areas and technologies involved. - 2.
+Understand IoT sensors and technological challenges faced by IoT devices, with a focus on wireless, energy, power, and sensing modules - 3.
+Explore and learn about Internet of Things with the help of preparing projects designed for Raspberry Pi. - 4.
+Able to send, receive and manage data through cloud tools with IoT like thinkspeek, firebase etc. - 5.
+Understand Security threats, attacks and Malicious code